010001000100000101000001/To-Do-list-v1/README.md

 ### Content

 - The instructions  implementing local storage were adapted from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) tutorials on youtube,  https://www.w3schools.com/ tutorials and https://www.freecodecamp.org/.
+I used code from all these sources and many youtube videos for this project.

 ### Media